ORC theft is impacting business owners more than ever. Learn how to protect your retail business from organized retail crime.

 The easier it is to access goods, the easier they are to steal.
 While it can cause inconvenience to everyday shoppers to put product behind locked cases, it can also save the store a significant amount in product loss.
 Locked cases are particularly practical when it comes to high-value, highly portable items.
 Used sparingly, the hassle for regular customers doesn’t take over the shopping experience.

 Radio frequency identification (RFID) tags attach directly to products as either stickers or ink-loaded plastic pieces.
 These tags send radio signals that can be deactivated at checkout once the product is paid for.
-If someone attempts to remove the merchandise without paying (and thus without deactivating the tag), it triggers an alarm as they attempt to leave the store.
+If someone attempts to remove retail merchandise without paying (and thus without deactivating the tag), it triggers an alarm as they attempt to leave the store.

 Integrate the various components of your security system as tightly as possible to create a comprehensive network that more efficiently facilitates ORC prevention.
 In order to combine the different aspects of your system as closely as possible, look for products with easy compatibility and integration features as you build your business’s security system.